Sunday, March 21, 2021

 Icicles on the power lines

 We lost power at 6:59 a.m.
 We were fooled into thinking it was restored at midnight, when it briefly flickered on.
 But no full restoration until 1:30 a.m.
 During the 18.5 hours without, the temperature in the house dropped into the mid-40s except for the kitchen, where we boiled water for heat.
 Thank goodness we never lost natural gas.
+We closed all the doors to the kitchen and hung a shower curtain in the doorway to the living room.
+We were able to keep the kitchen at about 63 degrees.

 Luckily we had a solar charger on hand to keep our phones charged.
 We were pleasantly surprised that it worked on a window sill under overcast sky.